MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **True** to make the custom permissions option available, or **False** to make this option unavailable

-> [!IMPORTANT]
-> Unless you use the current preview version of the client, do not set this option to **False** if you have labels that are configured for user defined permissions for Word, Excel, PowerPoint, and File Explorer.
-If you do, when the label is applied, users are not prompted to configure the custom permissions.
-The result is that the document is labeled but it is not protected as you intended.

 ## Permanently hide the Azure Information Protection bar